 The device comes out of reset with both the WATCHDOG logic and the Clock Monitor detector armed, with the WATCHDOG service window bits set and the Clock Monitor bit set.
 The WATCHDOG and Clock Monitor circuits are inhibited during reset.
-The WATCHDOG service window bits being initialized high default to the maximum WATCHDOG service window of 64k tC clock cycles.
+The WATCHDOG service window bits being initialized high default to the maximum WATCHDOG service window of 64k t_C clock cycles.
 The Clock Monitor bit being initialized high will cause a Clock Monitor error following reset if the clock has not reached the minimum specified frequency at the termination of reset.
-A Clock Monitor error output will continue until 16 tC-32 tC clock cycles following at which time the G1 output will enter the TRI-STATE mode.
+A Clock Monitor error will cause an active low error output on pin G1.
+This error output will continue until 16 t_C-32 t_C clock cycles following the clock frequency reaching the minimum specified value, at which time the G1 output will enter the TRI-STATE mode.